dlvdls18/Dsign/README.md

 # Update

-I've detected a bug that makes the elemm
+I've detected a bug that makes the style wrong.
+While I'm testing, I saw that style name with